bnsmcx/hash-master/README.md

 ## HashcatCommand

 Instances of this class represent a command that will be passed to the system call to `hashcat`.
 The class contains fields that correspond to every possible `hashcat` command line argument.
-Most will be set via user interaction with the GUI while some will be set in response to values associated with the `Hash` object that is being attacked.
+Most will be set via user interaction with the GUI while some will be set in response to values associated with the `HashQueue.Hash` object that is being attacked.